 If mucking around in the rain is truly not your bag, then a hotel with a few amenities is in order.
 In house restaurants, spas, gyms and nearby pools are all great perks for those visiting the archipelago during the Langkawi rainy season.
 And since you never know if the sun will pop out, a convenient location can be, well, convenient!
 In the Pantai Cenang/Pantai Tengah area the Aseania Resort & Spa commands the border of two popular ‘tourist’ beach areas and is just a short walk from the sandy shoreline.
 You can check availability HERE

-Halfway between the Langkawi International Airport and Oriental Village is the Century Langkawi Beach Resort.
-The Century is located on the picturesque waterfront just a short walk from the eclectic fishing village of Kuala Teriang.
+Halfway between the Langkawi International Airport and Oriental Village is the Ritz-Carlton Langkawi.
+The Ritz is located on the picturesque waterfront just a short distance from the eclectic fishing village of Kuala Teriang as well as Telaga Harbor.

 For the Kuah area, the Royal Langkawi Yacht Club’s new 44-rooms three-star boutique hotel; the Langkawi Yacht Club Hotel (LYCH) puts you near the local action of Langkawi’s main town and just down the road from shopping, spas and the night market.
 Housed within the Yacht Club’s new Fisherman’s Wharf, the maritime ambience of melodic tidal surges and clanking halyards are a relaxing rainy season alternative to an inland hotel.